-Marine waters are not static systems, as the oil rapidly spreads and moves through space over time.
-Oil is concentrated floating on the surface, along shorelines, and as it settles to sediments, while it is dispersed in three-dimensional space in open water.
+Marine and coastal waters are not static systems, as the oil rapidly spreads and moves through space over time.
+Oil is concentrated floating on the surface, along shorelines, and as it settles to sediments, while it is dispersed (diluted) in three-dimensional space in open water.
 When floating oil is entrained, a portion refloats immediately, more so for larger droplets originating from more viscous oils.
-Entrained oil in smaller droplets than those that refloat, rapidly disperses away from the surface.
+Entrained oil in smaller droplets than those that refloat, rapidly disperses into the water column away from the surface.
 Currents and dispersion in the water column, combined with differential buoyancy of oil droplets of various sizes, rapidly dilute concentrations of entrained droplets.
 Therefore, oil exposures in open water are typically of short duration.